kide-vm/kide/README.md

 ([quite readable](https://github.com/ruby-x/rubyx/blob/2f07cc34f3f56c72d05c7d822f40fa6c15fd6a08/lib/risc/builtin/object.rb#L48))
 through the ruby magic.

+I am in the process of converting builtin to a simple language on top of SlotMachine,
+which i'm calling SlotLanguage.
+But this is wip.

 ## Types and classes, static vs dynamic

 Classes in dynamic languages are open.
 They can change at any time, meaning you can